popmon.alerting package

 Function can be used with ApplyFunc module.

-Get corresponding traffic light given a value and traffic light bounds.
+Get the corresponding traffic light given a value and traffic light bounds.

 corresponding traffic light based on the value and traffic light bounds